Khanklamuddin/Simon-Says-Game/README.md

 # Simon Says game
-This is my first project using HTML and CSS
+This is my first project using HTML and CSS  and javaSrcipt